blbadger/blbadger.github.io/logistic-map.md

 ## Logistic Map

-The logistic equation was derived from a differential equation describing population growth.
+The logistic equation was derived from a differential equation describing population growth, studied by Robert May.
 The equation is as follows:

 ```python
 x_next = r * x_current (1 - x_current)